Loretta Ross: Writing and teaching

 Alongside Rickie Solinger, Ross co-authored Reproductive Justice: An Introduction, which details the field of reproductive justice, particularly in regards to experiences involving women of color and through a human rights analytical lens.
 Her most recent book, Radical Reproductive Justice was published by Feminist Press in 2017 and co-edited by Lynn Roberts, Erika Derkas, Whitney Peoples, and Pamela Bridgewater-Toure, discusses over two decades of works of SisterSong.

-Recently Ross has spoken out against "call-out culture" and is working on a new book entitled Calling In the Calling Out Culture..
-The book is due to be published in 2022 by Simon & Schuster.
+Recently Ross has spoken out against "call-out culture" and has written and released a book entitled Calling In: How to Start Making Change with Those You'd Rather Cancel.
+The book was due to be published in 2022, but was finally released in February 2025, by Simon & Schuster.
 In addition to her book, she has also published an article about finding cancel culture toxic.
 This article is titled I'm a Black Feminist.
 I Think Call-Out Culture Is Toxic.
 In her article, she touches on her own experiences with call-outs.
 She reveals that when she started in 1970, she found herself criticizing white women who did not understand black women.
 She points out the mistakes she made in expecting them to simply comprehend the experiences of women of color.
-Call-out culture can do the opposite of creating change because it does not advance us.
-Instead, Ross points out that call-outs can invoke fear of being targeted which tends to make people avoid conversations that could have been educational.
+Ross points out that call-outs can invoke fear of being targeted which tends to make people avoid conversations that could have been educational.

-Since the beginning of the COVID-19 pandemic in 2020, Loretta J. Ross has provided affordable online classes available on LorettaJRoss.com, "White Supremacy in the Age of Trump" and "Calling in the Calling Out Culture," which have since been attended by thousands.
-The "Calling in the Calling Out Culture," course challenges the Call Out culture in our society to build a more united and effective human rights movement.
-Students develop an understanding of: 1) What Calling Out is, 2) How to Call In people to welcome them into dialogue despite disagreements, and 3) How to build a Calling In Culture in our organizations and relationships.
-Participants learn how and when to invite people into a conversation instead of a fight.
-Loretta J. Ross' White Supremacy course offers a rethinking of how to challenge bigotry in our society by examining: 1) The difference between white supremacy as an ideology and whiteness as an identity: 2) The components of white supremacy ideology; 3) Effective responses including understanding Appropriate Whiteness and Identity Politics.
+Since the beginning of the COVID-19 pandemic in 2020, Ross has provided online classes on her website, including "White Supremacy in the Age of Trump" and "Calling in the Calling Out Culture".